navipartner/docs/content/en/docs/retail/integrations/heyloyalty/how-to/aad_app/index.md

 <summary>
 Cannot find the page?
 </summary>
-HeyLoyalty integration is not enabled by default.
+HeyLoyalty integration feature is not enabled by default.
 To enable it, navigate to <b>NaviPartner Feature Management</b> page, and make sure there is a checkmark in field <b>Enabled</b> on the <b>HeyLoyalty Integration</b> line.
 Do not forget to relogin to the system after enabling the integration.
 </details>

 2. In the menu ribbon of the page select **Actions** > **Initial Setup** > **Azure Active Directory OAuth**, and click **Create Azure AD App**.